Wilhelm Schimmel: Special models

 A contemporary design has ever since been a prominent feature of Schimmel pianos.
 In the course of the company history, extraordinary instruments have been designed.
 In 1913 the Schimmel piano Wilhelmina has been awarded for its outstanding design with a gold medal at the world fair in Leipzig.

-Tapping the pulse of the time, cooperating with renowned artists and designers, and using new materials, Schimmel Pianos developed a number of instruments in the following years with an extraordinary and timeless design.
+Schimmel Pianos developed numerous instruments in the following years which were distinguished from their competitors by their designs.

 The Schimmel piano "Classic" model C 116 received numerous awards, such as the Red Dot Design Award 2018 for its clear minimalist and timeless design.